Studying in times of the Coronavirus pandemic

 Start of the application period

-For almost all degree programmes, the application period begins as usual on 15.11.
+For all degree programmes, the application deadline starts as usual on 15.11. or 2.5.

 End of the application period

-The application period for all Bachelor's degree programmes ends on 15 January 2021.
+According to the current state of knowledge, the application period for all Bachelor's degree programmes ends on 15.1.2022.

-If the application deadlines are extended or postponed, it will be communicated to the affected degree programmes.
-You can find an overview of the application deadlines here.
+If the application deadlines are extended or postponed, this will be communicated in the corresponding degree programmes.

-For the degree programmes Information Management in Health Care and Business Informatics, the application process runs via THU and the deadlines there apply.
+For the degree programmes Information Management in Health Care and Business Informatics, the application is handled by the THU and the deadlines there apply.